 Martha and Mary Reflection

-As I read about these two sisters, this verse spoke to me.
+As I read the story of Martha and Mary, this verse spoke to me.

 And I’m so glad of that, because I can easily relate to Martha.
+Martha’s distraction was service.
 If I’m not careful, I can become focused on the details of my service to God instead of on God Himself…and relying on Him to work His righteousness in and through me.

 When I was younger, I didn’t understand about priorities or what it meant to put God first.
-I thought that faithfully serving God in my church was how I was to put God first in my life.
+I thought that being busy serving God in my church was how I was to put God first in my life.

-The Lord had to teach me, as He did Martha, that sitting at His feet—spending time alone with Him in His Word and prayer—is the way to put God first.
-The Lord taught me that—
+The Lord had to teach me, as He did Martha, that sitting at His feet—spending time alone with Him in Bible study and prayer—is the way to put God first.
+The Lord taught me that—Time spent with God is to be my first priority…not time spent for God.

 Which sister do you most closely relate to?